Information for decision-makers and operators in the event of a spill of pollutant into an aquatic environment.

 This guide is aimed at setting out general, common principles of organisation and management in the event of a coastal pollution incident, in particular for associations and NGOs who may have to manage volunteers.

 This guide replaces two others entitled "Manual for treating slicks with dispersants sprayed from surface vessels" and "Manual for treating slicks with dispersants sprayed from airborne assets" dating back to 1987 and 1991 respectively.
 We update our publications in the light of how techniques, technology and knowledge have developed, in a more operational format.
 The 2015 update is available in French only, translation is in progress.

-In addition to regulatory and organizational aspects, this guide synthesizes the practices and protocols to be applied to set up and operate a temporary center.
-It deals with avifauna and also deals with pinnipeds, otters and turtles.
+In addition to covering regulatory and organisational aspects, this guide summarises the practices and protocols to be applied when setting up and operating a temporary wildlife rehabilitation centre.
+It deals with birds, as well as pinnipeds, otters and turtles.